pubky/pubky-knowledge-base/Explore/Technologies/PubkyExplorer.md

 ### Key Features

 - **Zero Installation**: Runs entirely in the browser, no downloads required
-- **Public Key Navigation**: Enter any 52-character public key to browse their data
+- **Public-Key Navigation**: Enter any 52-character public key to browse their data
 - **Directory Traversal**: Navigate through nested directories like a traditional file browser
 - **File Preview**: View file contents directly in the browser (text, JSON, images)
 - **Keyboard Navigation**: Full keyboard shortcuts for efficient browsing